Long Entry Hallway Ideas: 15 Space-Smart Looks That Impress Instantly

 https://www.reddit.com/r/HomeDecorating/comments/1hzy8ms/what_can_we_do_with_our_long_entryway/

-The slim white console table on the right keeps the walkway clear while providing surface space for a table lamp, decorative vase, and small plant.
-The tall oval mirror leans rather than hangs, which allows for easier rearranging.
-Notice how minimal the walls are—just the mirror and one small framed piece near the console.
+A slim white console on the right keeps the walkway clear while providing a surface for a lamp, vase, and small plant.
+The tall oval mirror leans rather than hangs.
+Walls stay minimal.

 Checkerboard Luxury with Statement Art